Shimin233/SQL_learning/Day3_IN_BETWEEN_LIKE.md

 FROM customers
 WHERE (address LIKE '%TRAIL%' OR address LIKE '%AVENUE%') AND phone LIKE '%9' -- note the form: LIKE 'anythingFollowingLIKE'
--- OR only connects complete statement which are TRUE or FALSE
+-- OR is used to connect complete statement which are TRUE or FALSE
 ```